 (b) is not claimed, or paid, within the timeframe stipulated by the Commission,

-will be paid in a manner determined by the Commission to the person named, and to the player’s e-wallet or to the bank details recorded against that player’s Lotterywest membership number.
+will be paid in a manner determined by the Commission to the person named, or to the player’s membership account or to the authorised financial institution account recorded against that player’s Lotterywest membership number.

-(4) Payment of a prize entitlement under subrule (2) or (3) discharges the liability of the Commission in relation to any particular winning receipted ticket that is endorsed with a Lotterywest membership number, and possession by a subscriber of a Lotterywest membership card does not entitle the subscriber to claim a prize from the Commission that has already been paid.
+(10) Payment of a prize entitlement under subrule (8) or (9) discharges the liability of the Commission in relation to any particular winning receipted ticket that is endorsed with a Lotterywest membership number, and possession by a subscriber of a Lotterywest membership card does not entitle the subscriber to claim a prize from the Commission that has already been paid.

 [Rule 15 amended: Gazette 4 Oct 2017 p.
-5112-13.]
+5112-13; 6 Nov 2020 p.
+4158-9.]

 16. Information on playslips